Ex-cop Lane will report to Colorado prison in Floyd killing - NewsBreak

 Ex-cop Lane will report to Colorado prison in Floyd killing

-MINNEAPOLIS (AP) — Former Minneapolis police officer Thomas Lane, who was sentenced to 2 1/2 years for violating George Floyd’s civil rights, will do his time at a low-security federal prison camp in Colorado.
+Former Minneapolis police officer Thomas Lane , who was sentenced to 2 1/2 years for violating George Floyd’s civil rights, will do his time at a low-security federal prison camp in Colorado .

 A court order Tuesday directs Lane to report to the Federal Correctional Institution Englewood in the Denver suburb of Littleton on Aug.
 30.